la2050/archive/_projects/2016/open-ballot-la.md

 project_impact: >-
   ["Government responsiveness to residents’ needs","Participation in neighborhood councils","Rates of volunteerism","Voting rates"]
+project_proposal_impact:
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+  - Voting rates
+project_proposal_description: >-
+  We’re building a new data platform that will make LA the most accessible and inclusive place to run for office anywhere in the nation.
+With support and guidance from local election officials, our team at USC will work to transition LA’s elected office data into a streamlined and open platform.
+This new database will allow users to see all available elected offices based on their address and provide crucial details such as filing windows, salaries, requirements, and competitors.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Over the last decade, 28 cities in Los Angeles County have cancelled elections for mayor or city council “because no one bothered making a challenge.”
 A